On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Proofs of the main results

-The goal of this section is to derive the rate of convergence of regularized Wasserstein estimators, that is, when considering $W_\lambda$ as a loss function with $\lambda > 0$.
-We therefore investigate the behavior of the estimator
+The goal of this section is to derive the rate of convergence of regularized Wasserstein estimators.
+That is, when considering $W_\lambda$ as a loss function with $\lambda \geq 0$.
+To be more specific, we investigate in this section the estimators